1C-Romania/serp-doc-en/serp-en.rst

    later** radio button.
 Click **Finish** to close the wizard.

--  If you back up data using external tools, for example, DBMS tools in the client/server mode, clear the **Run automatiс backup** check box.
+-  If you back up data using external tools, for example, DBMS tools in the client/server mode, clear the **Run automatic backup** check box.

 If you select the **Run automatic backup** check box, specify a backup method – on schedule or on exiting the application.